ggandor/lightspeed.nvim/README.md

 * [Design is making
   decisions](https://www.infoq.com/presentations/Design-Composition-Performance/):
-  leaving all options open is avoiding design; mitigate choice paralysis for the user, regarding both usage and configuration
+  mitigate choice paralysis for the user, regarding both usage and configuration

 * [Sharpen the saw](http://vimcasts.org/blog/2012/08/on-sharpening-the-saw/):
   the plugin should feel a natural extension to the core, with an interplay as